Start Printed Page 56949

 Procedure for Submitting Prepared General Statements for Distribution

-ASRAC's Designated Federal Officer will preside at the public meeting and may also use a professional facilitator to aid discussion.
-The meeting will not be a judicial or evidentiary-type public hearing, but DOE will conduct it in accordance with section 336 of EPCA (42 U.S.C.
+ASRAC's Designated Federal Officer will preside at the public meetings and may also use a professional facilitator to aid discussion.
+The meetings will not be judicial or evidentiary-type public hearings, but DOE will conduct them in accordance with section 336 of EPCA (42 U.S.C.
 6306).
 A court reporter will be present to record the proceedings and prepare a transcript.
-A transcript of the public meeting will be included on DOE's website: https://energy.gov/eere/buildings/appliance-standards-and-rulemaking-federal-advisory-committee.
-In addition, any person may buy a copy of the transcript from the transcribing reporter.
-Public comment and statements will be allowed prior to the close of the meeting.
+A transcript of each public meeting will be included on DOE's website: https://energy.gov/eere/buildings/appliance-standards-and-rulemaking-federal-advisory-committee.
+In addition, any person may buy a copy of each transcript from the transcribing reporter.
+Public comment and statements will be allowed prior to the close of each meeting.

-The docket is available for review at https://www.regulations.gov/docket?D=EERE-2018-BT-STD-0003, including Federal Register notices, public meeting attendee lists and transcripts, comments, and other supporting documents/materials.
-All documents in the docket are listed in the regulations.gov index.
+The docket is available for review at: https://www.regulations.gov/docket?D=EERE-2018-BT-STD-0003, including Federal Register notices, public meeting attendee lists and transcripts, comments, and other supporting documents/materials.
+All documents in the docket are listed in the http://www.regulations.gov index.
 However, not all documents listed in the index may be publically available, such as information that is exempt from public disclosure.